 Ever since he retired, Edward dreads going to bed at night.
 He’s afraid that when he turns off his light, he will just lie there with his eyes open and his mind racing.
 “How can I break this cycle?” he asks.
 “I’m so tired—I need to get some sleep.”

 Just like Edward, you want a good night’s rest.
 Getting enough sleep helps you stay healthy and alert.
-But many older people don’t sleep well.
+But, many older people don’t sleep well.
 If you’re always sleepy or you find it hard to get enough sleep at night, it may be time to see a doctor .
-You shouldn’t wake up every day feeling tired is a sign that you are not getting the rest you need.
+Waking up every day feeling tired is a sign that you are not getting the rest you need.

-Older adults need about the same amount of sleep as young adults—7 to 9 hours each night.
-But seniors tend to go to sleep earlier and get up earlier than when they were younger.
-Older people may nap more during the day, which can sometimes make it hard to fall asleep at night.
+Older adults need about the same amount of sleep as all adults—7 to 9 hours each night.
+But, older people tend to go to sleep earlier and get up earlier than they did when they were younger.

 There are many reasons why older people may not get enough sleep at night.
 Feeling sick or being in pain can make it hard to sleep.
-Napping during the day can disrupt sleep at night.
 Some medicines can keep you awake.
 No matter the reason, if you don’t get a good night’s sleep, the next day you may:

 Insomnia is the most common sleep problem in adults age 60 and older.
-People with insomnia have trouble falling asleep and staying asleep.
-Insomnia can last for days, months, or even years.
-If you’re having trouble sleeping, you may:
+People with this condition have trouble falling asleep and staying asleep.
+Insomnia can last for days, months, and even years.
+Having trouble sleeping can mean you:

 Often, being unable to sleep becomes a habit.
 Some people worry about not sleeping even before they get into bed.
 This may make it harder to fall asleep and stay asleep.

-Sleep apnea is another serious sleep disorder.
-A person with sleep apnea has short pauses in breathing while sleeping.
+People with sleep apnea have short pauses in breathing while they are asleep.
 These pauses may happen many times during the night.
-If not treated, sleep apnea can lead to other problems such as high blood pressure , stroke, or memory loss.
+If not treated, sleep apnea can lead to other problems, such as high blood pressure , stroke, or memory loss.

 You can have sleep apnea and not even know it.
-But your loud snoring and gasping for air can keep other people awake.
 Feeling sleepy during the day and being told you are snoring loudly at night could be signs that you have sleep apnea.

-If you think you have sleep apnea, see a doctor who knows about this sleep problem.
+If you think you have sleep apnea, see a doctor who can treat this sleep problem.
 You may need to learn to sleep in a position that keeps your airways open.
 Treatment using a continuous positive airway pressure (CPAP) device almost always helps people with sleep apnea.
 A dental device or surgery may also help.